DiVitoTommaso/Jlambda/README.md

 - Apache Maven: https://maven.apache.org/download.cgi (useful for building project, but not necessary to run it)

 # Release
 The release will let you run a console line interpreter with possibility to load native java functions.
-You can pass a file to evaluate containing Jlambda code as argument to the executable (jar) to build an initial environment
+You can pass a file to evaluate containing Jlambda code as argument to the executable (jar) to build an initial environment.
+To start an empty interpreter run: ```java -jar path/to/Jlambda.jar ```
 # Expression example
 ```
 let f = free # free var #